 When I was getting ready for my first year of university, I was extremely excited but also very unsure of what to expect.
-I didn’t have any older friends who could show me the way or give me tips, advice, or precautions to take as I entered university.
-You may be feeling the same way today.
-I want to be that person for you (and I am!).
-But I am also only one person and thought you could use some input from a bunch of other people.
+I didn’t have any older friends who could show me the way.
+I didn’t have siblings to give me tips, advice, or precautions to take as I entered my first year of university.
+You may be feeling the same way, so I want to be that person for you!
+But since I am also only one person, I thought it would be best to ask a bunch of other students for input.

 What is one thing you wish you knew before you started your first year of university?

-Here are their anonymous responses with some additional context/advice from yours, truly.
+Here are the responses I got, along with some additional context/advice from yours truly.
 Thanks to everyone who contributed!

 You will receive your syllabus or course outline on the first day, maybe even weeks before the course begins.
-This will include all of the required readings, assignments, grade breakdowns, due dates, and midterm dates.
-You will also receive assignment guidelines as such.
+This will include all of the required readings, assignments, grade breakdowns, assignment guidelines, due dates, and midterm dates.
 And because these notices are given to you so early in the semester, it may seem like you have eons to complete everything.
 This is not—I repeat, NOT, the truth.

 “I would get more out of my minor, which was a more structured course than my main program.”